CarmenVM/GettingCleaningDataProject/CodeBook.md

 ##General Description
+This file contains a general description of the code, a description of the part of the raw data that interests us, a short explanation of the transformations the raw data underwent, and a list of the variables present in the new dataset (AveragedFeaturesPerSubjectAndActivity.txt)

-Starting with data collected from the accelerometers from the Samsung Galaxy S smartphone (available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), I averaged the value of the features per subject and activity
+Starting with data collected from the accelerometers from the Samsung Galaxy S smartphone (available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), I averaged the value of the features per subject and activity and created a new data set depicting one value per subject and activity.

 The raw data consists of 3 separate folders, one with information and labels, and another two with the data, divided between the test subjects and the training subjects.

-##Transformations performed on raw data
-1. The X_test and X_train data were merged into one data frame

-2. The new data frame was given variable names taken from features.txt

-3. The columns with calculated mean() and std() were subset.
-This was done using partial matching of the variable name.

-4. The subject_test and subject_train were merged and transformed into a factor: subject_ID

-5. The y_test and y_train sets were merged and transformed into a factor: activity

-6. subject_ID and activity are added to the subset (step 3)

-7. Using 'melt' and 'dcast' from the reshape2 package, the subset is reshaped: First by establishing ID variables ("activity" and "subject_ID") and measure variables (rest), secondly by creating a dataframe with the average of every measure variable per id variable.
+The code assumes that these three folders are in R's working directory.

 ##Description of the raw data
 The description of the variables is taken from raw data feature_info file: